 Shopware Cloud Cons

-• Limited customization options
+• Limited control and customization options

 • No remote access via SSH